If you get downsized a few times, maybe the world is trying to tell you something.

 We represent eco-friendly, all-natural, organic, vegan, recycled, & fair trade skincare, bath & body, cosmetics, tea, candles, yoga accessories, fashion accessories, etc. to mainly the spa & wellness industry as well as hotels, resorts, boutiques, etc. I own the company, sell products, and am in the process of hiring and managing a sales force allover the country.
 I also clean the toilets.

 Once I started representing some small businesses, we all realized that I knew more about wholesale than they did due to my 20 years working between factories and retailers.
-Thus, WholesaleProductRep.com was born... it is where I started in March 2007, but Wholesale Spa Source is my main business these days.
+Thus, WholesaleProductRep.com concept was born... it is where I started in March 2007, but Wholesale Spa Source is my main business these days.
 However, I love working with small businesses to help them succeed!

 That's great!
 So, I'm curious, why did you decide to become an entrepreneur instead of simply looking for another job?